khangchung15/minecraftmod/README.md

 ## Meme
 Added many blocks and items from meme culture.
 Here are the list of **everything**:
-- Blocks:
+### Blocks:
 - Block of John Pork : Require Iron Pickaxe | Make various pig sounds depends if the player interact or attack with a weapon
 - Block of Obama : Require Diamond Pickaxe | It's just Obama on every sides
 - Obama Ore : Require Iron Pickaxe | Drop Obama when mined
+### Items:
+- Obama: Obtained from mining Obama Ore | Can be smelted in **only furnace** to obtain Obama Fuel
+- Obama Fuel: A strong source of fuel, burns 2x longer than lava bucket
+- John Pork:
+- John Pork's Meat: Obtained from cooking John Pork | A king's feast in disguised, granting the players the following effects for 4 minutes upon eating:
+  - Absorption IV
+  - Speed IV
+  - Dolphin's Grace IV
+  - Resistance IV
+  - Water Breathing IV
+  - Night Vision IV
+  - Regeneration IV
+  - Haste IV
+  - Health Boost IV
-- Item:
+  - Fire Resistance IV
-  -
+  - Strength IV

 ## Transmuting Wand & Block of Transmutation:
 Allow players to transmute or downgrade blocks and items.
 Transmuting Wand only allows players to transmute blocks while Block of Transmutation allow players to transmute blocks & items when **thrown on top**.